NethServer/nethserver-dc/README.rst

     won't be possible to change them anymore.
 For instance if system domain is `nethserver.org` domain will be `NETHSERVER` and realm `nethserver.org`.

+  - ``ns6upgrade``: connect the LDAP service running on the host machine and migrate the WS/PDC domain from ns6 backup to an Active Directory domain.
+    The realm and domain name are set as described in the ``newdomain`` provision type.

 * it creates a network bridge if needed, or select an existing one and save it in nsdc bridge db prop (`nethserver-dc-create-bridge` action)

 * it waits for the machine to come up (`nethserver-dc-waitstart`)